-Contribution{year-end 2007} =

-$$\Sigma$$

-CF(t) (1+r)^{-(t-2008)}

-where CF(t) is the payout from the guaranteed cash flow until the time, t.
+$Contribution{year-end \ 2007} = \sum CF(t) \ (1+r)^{-(t-2008)}$ where CF(t) is the payout from the guaranteed cash flow until the time, t.
 It is assumed that all payouts are made midyear.

-Looking forward, contributions will be made to the pension account in the form of, for example, ordinary contributions from members, update of life expectancy, bonus allowance etc. At the end of a year, the payments, B(t), added to the guaranteed benefits over the year can be calculated.
+Looking forward, contributions will be made to the pension account in the form of, for example, ordinary contributions from members, update of life expectancy, addition of bonus etc. At the end of a year, the payments, B(t), added to the guaranteed benefits over the year can be calculated.
 At the same time, the acquired guaranteed cash flow can be calculated by deducting the cash flow at the beginning of the year from the cash flow at the end of the year:

-$\Delta \text{CF} = \text{guaranteed cash flow, end of year} - \text{guaranteed cash}$ flow, beginning of year
+$\Delta \text{CF}$ = guaranteed cash flow, end of year - guaranteed cash flow, beginning of year